craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Last Known Keeper: Kakurak

 	Entry Description: GME-002 is stored on a hanging rack within Vault 3.

+		GME-002 is a small white-dragonhide cloak with a sapphire clasp.
+While worn, GME-002 provides the user with a personal atmosphere
 ```

 ###### Tubric's Gleeming Platemail